-- Each operation request and response carries with it a "version-number" parameter.
-Each value of the - "version-number" is in the form "X.Y" where X is the major version number and Y is the minor version - number.
-By including a version number in the client request, it allows the client to identify which version - of IPP it is interested in using, i.e., the version whose conformance requirements the client may be - depending upon the Printer to meet. - 1158 If the IPP object does not support that major version number supplied by the client, i.e., the major version - field of the "version-number" parameter does not match any of the values of the Printer's "ipp-versions- - supported" (see section 4.4.14), the object MUST respond with a status code of 'server-error-version-not- - supported' along with the closest version number that is supported (see section 13.1.5.4).
-If the major - version number is supported, but the minor version number is not, the IPP object SHOULD accept and - attempt to perform the request (or reject the request if the operation is not supported), else it rejects the - request and returns the 'server-error-version-not-supported' status code.
-In all cases, the IPP object MUST - return the "version-number" that it supports that is closest to the version number supplied by the client in - the request.
+Each operation request and response carries with it a "version-number" parameter.
+Each value of the "version-number" is in the form "X.Y" where X is the major version number and Y is the minor version number.
+By including a version number in the client request, it allows the client to identify which version of IPP it is interested in using. using, i.e., the version whose conformance requirements the client may be depending upon the Printer to meet.

+If the IPP object does not support that version, major version number supplied by the client, i.e., the major version field of the "version-number" parameter does not match any of the values of the Printer's "ippversions-supported" (see section 4.4.14), the object responds MUST respond with a status code of 'serversion-not-supported' along with the closest version number that is supported (see section 13.1.5.4).

+).
+If the major version number is supported, but the minor version number is not, the IPP object SHOULD accept and attempt to perform the request (or reject the request if the operation is not supported), else it rejects the request and returns the 'server-error-version-not-supported' status code.
+In all cases, the IPP